academo/grafana-alerting-ntfy-webhook-integration/README.md

 Then in your grafana alerting webhook contact point you would configure the url as `http://grafana-ntfy:8080` (notice is the hostname value)

-For the authorization, use the username and password created in ntfy-sh in Grafana.
+For the authorization, use the username and password passed to ntfy-sh in Grafana.

 ## Options